-We also know that when in Italy, the coffee feels like it’s the best in the world (if only the French cafés could great a great cappuccino, then we’d be in heaven with a French pain au chocolat !)
+We also know that when in Italy, the coffee feels like it’s the best in the world (if only the French cafés could make a great cappuccino, then we’d be in heaven matching that with a French ‘pain au chocolat ‘!)

-So, do the best coffee machines also come from Italy ?
+Back to coffee machine companies… do the best coffee machines then have to come from Italy ?
 I’m presuming we’re all meaning espresso is the best base for a good coffee.
 Does making your perfect espresso based coffee mean it has to come from a hand-made, or commercial Italian coffee machine ?

-The short answer is NO, not at all.
-Some of the best machines may not be Italian (look out for the Swiss!) , but you will find a lot of the really good ones still are !
+Hmmmm, the short answer is NO, not at all.
+Some of the best machines may not be Italian (look out for the Swiss!) , but you will find a lot of the really good ones still are Italian of course.

 In doing our research and reviews, we found three main categories of coffee machine brands for you to consider so you can find your favourite from whichever way you like to look at it.

-We could argue a fourth category of commercial style brands but there are sooo many ( try looking at all the machine names you see in a coffee shop ).
+We could argue a fourth category of commercial style brands but there are sooo many ( try checking out all the espresso machine brands you see in your own coffee shop ).
 Rocket, Santos, Macan are a few more commercial type brands that we had.
 We’ll show you in our top 20 list.
 After simplifying our life – we still ( I mean Paul !) kept the Rocket machine, and hopefully we will get it installed again to use in our future life somewhere – so it’s our 20th brand.

 For the serious coffee lover, the most popular brands have been either Italian (Gaggia, La Pavoni, De ‘Longhi) or Swiss ( Nespresso, Jura).
 However, coming up the outside are the high quality kitchen appliance brands like Sage / Breville, as well as start up specialists like Flair.
 So read on, pick your style, and jump to the best and most popular ones on the market today.
 We’ll show you our favourites from each brand.